Abu Firas al-Suri: Role within the al-Nusra Front

 In an article published in the 19th edition of the Turkistan Islamic Party's magazine "Islamic Turkistan", Radwan Nammous (Abu Firas al-Suri) denounced the United Nations, secularism, civility and democracy.
 "Doğu Türkistan Haber Ajansı" published a Turkish language version of an interview between Nusra Magazine El Risale and Abu Firas al-Suri.

 Death

-On 3 April 2016, Abu Firas al-Suri (at the age of 65), his son and 20 other al-Nusra Front fighters were killed in a US airstrike in Syria's Idlib province.
+On 3 April 2016, Abu Firas al-Suri (at the age of 65), his son and 20 other al-Qaeda-linked al-Nusra Front fighters were killed in a US airstrike in Syria's Idlib province.

 Ahrar leader Abdul Razzaq Al Mahdi tweeted his condolences upon Abu Firas's death.
 Nusra disseminated a biography of Abu Firas al-Suri after his death by the US airstrike.